-In accordance with the Plan, members transferring risks to the New Brunswick RSP are reimbursed, through an expense allowance, for their operating and claims adjusting costs.
+In accordance with the Plan, members transferring risks to the Ontario RSP are reimbursed, through an expense allowance, for their operating and claims adjusting costs.
 The expense allowance is charged to operations when the premiums are written.
 Such expense allowance is subject to deferral as described in Note 3(d).
-The expense allowance is determined annually by the Board.
+The expense allowance is a function of the members' own expense structures with a maximum set annually by the Board.